Whatsapp Icon

 Patient Education Materials

 Dealing with the emotional toll of cancer is just as important as managing physical symptoms.
 Counseling services can offer the emotional support you need.
-Look for counselors or psychologists who specialize in chronic illness or cancer care.
-Many hospitals and cancer treatment centers offer these services to their patients.
+Look for counsellors or psychologists who specialize in chronic illness or cancer care.
+Many hospitals and cancer treatment centres offer these services to their patients.

 Nutritional Advice